anton-io/wincoins/README.md

 ### Connecting to the Frontend

-1. Open http://localhost:8090 in your browser
+1. Open http://localhost:8090 in your browser.
-2. Connect MetaMask wallet
+2. Connect MetaMask wallet.
 3. Select network from the network selector:
    - For localhost: Contract address will be requested (auto-saved in `.contract-address`).
    - For other networks: Default contract address `0x1120396991A9eB527a886D4025F6E7A82471F537`.